isinyavin/sentiment_analysis_using_emojis/README.md

-# Applying Natural Language Processing Classification Techniques to Predict Relevant Emojis Given Textual Input
+# Applying Machine Learning/NLP Classification Techniques to Predict Relevant Emojis Given Textual Input

 Trained a BERT (Bidirectional Encoder Representations from Transformers) model on 520K social media comments scraped from Reddit's API to develop a classification algorithm that predicts relevant emojis based on textual input, optimizing the model through adjustments of loss and optimization functions.